 Key audit matters are those matters that, in our professional judgement, were of most significance in our audit of the financial statements of the current period.
 These matters were addressed in the context of our audit of the financial statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.
-In addition to the matter described in the Material uncertainty related to going concern section, we have determined the matters described below to be key audit matters to be communicated in our report.
+In addition to the matters described in the Material Uncertainty Related to Going Concern and Emphasis of Matter sections, we have determined the matters described below to be key audit matters to be communicated in our report.
 For the matters below, our description of how our audit addressed the matter is provided in that context.